must479/lit-key-protocol/README.md

 # secp256k1 key did provider with Lit Actions x PKP powered by Lit Protocol

-This a DID provider which integrated Lit Actions x PKP powered by Lit Protocol for `did:key` using secp256k1.
+This is a `DID` provider which integrated Lit Actions x PKP powered by Lit Protocol for `did:key` using `secp256k1`.
 It does not support encryption / JWE.
 It's a fork from [symfoni/key-did-provider-secp256k1](https://github.com/symfoni/key-did-provider-secp256k1) and was designed to be used with [Ceramic Network](https://ceramic.network/).

 ## What it does?